stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/deploying-secrets.md

     * _Owner_: The owner of this secret will be customer's delivery engineer
     * _Location_: This secret will be deployed in build namespace of all tenants, the namespaces created by Tronador.\
     * _Deployment Process_: To deploy the git-pat-creds, follow the below-mentioned steps:
-          1. Navigate to your infra-gitops repository.
+          1. Navigate to your `infra-gitops-config` repository.
           1. At the base level, your infra repository should already have a folder with cluster name.
 Open up the tenant-operator-config and create a folder named templates if it is not already there.
           1. Now add a template with the following structure.
 Remember to replace the placeholders.